 God is always doing a new thing.
 His purpose has not changed but the way in which He works out His purposes does change.
 Our purpose has not changed but we must constantly keep in step with the Spirit.

 We help to build a spirit-filled church by being spirit-filled individuals.
 I can’t make you more spirit-filled.
 All we can do is invite Holy Spirit to fill us, then use the gifts which He brings.
 Prayer ministry.
 To remove all barriers to the Spirit filling us and flowing out through us.
 It is the Spirit who brings the transcendent God near.
 He reveals the love and truth of God in us and through us.
 It is not the pot lamp which shines.
 It is not the wick that shines.
 It is not even the oil which shines.
 It is the flame which shines.
 Even more precisely it is the particles of carbon in the which glow white hot in the heat of the flame which reveal its presence, otherwise you would barely see the flame.
 God chooses to reveal His glory through us.

 I still believe God has called us to build a loving, worshipping, learning, evangelistic, and Spirit-filled fellowship here in Burwell.

-I still believe that God has promised to bless us and make us fruitful and increase our numbers until we become a community of peoples.
+I still believe that God has promised to bless you and make you fruitful and increase your numbers until you become a community of peoples.

-Become a member, come to the prayer meeting, join the congregation group, volunteer to serve, persevere in what you are doing already, do not grow weary of doing good.
+Join us in worship, become a member, come to the prayer meeting, join the congregation group, volunteer to serve, persevere in what you are doing already, by not growing weary of doing good.